The mysterious scent of time: 2-Nonenal, the scent of the elderly

 Perfume is made up of two things: top notes and the bottom or base.

 1. The most volatile ingredients are the top notes.
-For example, that could be citrus followed by a heart note, which can have a floral, fruity or spicy scent.
+For example, this could be citrus followed by a heart note, which can have a floral, fruity or spicy scent.

 2. You can smell the bottom or base the longest and consists of amber, vanilla and woods.